 You can book your stay at Kawa-Kayak Inn here.

 Trekking to Bugtong Bato Falls

 In the middle of the trail, it rained so hard that we had to stop trekking for a while and find shelter in a small hut.
 After about an hour we resumed trekking though there were still drizzles.
 We had to cross few bridges and rice fields.
-There are steep parts of the trail so we had to be extra careful for the trail was wet.
+There are steep parts of the trail so we had to be extra careful for the trail was slippery.
 After about 30 minutes, we reached Bugtong Bato Falls.
 Without the rain, the trek would only take 30-45 minutes.

 As expected, the water looked brownish due to the rain.
 It was a struggle to take photos for our cameras were being splashed by the water from the falls.
 We just took few snaps and left, for the rain could pour again.
 Or maybe I was just excited to have a Kawa Hot Bath again.
 Haha.

 Kawa Hot Bath (Day-time)